Exemption to the entry ban for professional journalists

 - The telephone numbers of all affiliated countries and journalists’ organisations can be found on the IFJ website.

 - The Dutch Association of Journalists (Nederlandse Vereniging van Journalisten, NVJ) has drawn up a standard letter explaining what an IPC is and requesting that the holder be admitted to the Netherlands.
 The letter is not person-specific and therefore does not contain the name of the journalist in question.
 Journalists must download the letter from the International Federation of Journalists website and present it along with their IPC at the border.

 - If a news journalist wishes to travel to the Netherlands, but is unable to show an IPC because they are from a country that is not a member of the IFJ, they must contact the Dutch embassy or consulate in their country of residence.
 Please note: this applies even if the journalist is resident in a country that is a member of the IFJ.

 - The journalist should provide the Dutch embassy or consulate with their national press card or a card from the media organisation they work for.
 On the basis of this card, the embassy or consulate will draw up a note verbale that the journalist can use to enter the Netherlands.

-- All the other conditions set out in this framework, including documentation and self-quarantine requirements apply.
+- All the other conditions set out in this framework, including the requirements for documents and the ban on family members accompanying journalists, apply.

 - When a journalist travels to the Netherlands to engage in topical news reporting that requires their immediate, physical presence, they must possess an IPC in order to enter the country.
 Alternatively, they must hold a note verbale and a national press card or card from the media organisation they work for.